8 Tiled Staircase Ideas That You'll Want to See

 There’s no saying that each riser needs to be exactly the same.
 Mixing and matching different tile designs for each level will turn your staircase into a splendid statement piece.

-You could also use the same geometric pattern on each riser but alternate the colors used.
-The repeating diamonds of the Madison line might work well:
+You could also use the same geometric pattern on each riser but alternate the colors used, similar to the design of this doorway.

 4. Line Each Riser with a Border